 Early-Bird Cameo: Kinda; since the plot is that players are trapped in ALO instead of SAO, characters from both arcs appear in the story.
-A twelve year old Yuuki Konno (from Volume 7 of the light novels) enters ALO as an Imp.
+A twelve-year-old Yuuki Konno (from Volume 7 of the light novels) enters ALO as an Imp.

-Even Evil Has Standards: Rosalia, a villain in the canon series who leads a PK guild and originally sets Silica up to be killed, comes off as somewhat much nicer and considers robbing the girl to drive her to stay in the church.
+Even Evil Has Standards: Rosalia, a villain in the canon series who leads a PK guild and originally sets Silica up to be killed, comes off as somewhat much nicer and considers simply robbing the girl in order to drive her to stay in the church.
 She even shows hesitance towards the thought of killing her.

 Mind you, she still leads a party of thieves who'll kill you if you don't stand down.
 But even she was aghast at how her partners willingly started killing off the Church children.

 Fantastic Racism: A result of many players believing that the Death Game is All or Nothing.
 As only the first race to climb Yggdrasil and two of their allies may be permitted to log out, non-allied races are considered by many to be nothing more than obstacles to be eliminated.

 In part 2, it's easier to find multiple races in a party, but Spriggans are universally hated by most with the exception of a few.
 Undines and Sylphs outright ban them while the RCC usually don't bother checking to see if the character is blacklisted before denying them service.